-(b) In addition to ASTM requirements, the report must:

-(1) stateState if a noise study is recommended for a property in accordance with current HUD guidelines and identify its proximity to industrial zones, major highways, active rail lines, civil and military airfields, or other potential sources of excessive noise;

-(2) provideProvide a copy of a current survey, if available, or other drawing of the site reflecting the boundaries and adjacent streets, all improvements on the site, and any items of concern described in the body of the ESA or identified during the physical inspection;

-(3) provide Provide a copy of the current FEMA Flood Insurance Rate Map showing the panel number and encompassing the site with the site boundaries precisely identified and superimposed on the map;

-(4) if the subject Development Site includes any improvements or debris from pre-existing improvements, state if testing for Lead Based Paint and/or asbestos containing materials would be required pursuant to local, state, and federal laws, or recommended due to any other consideration;

-(5) stateState if testing for lead in the drinking water would be required pursuant to local, state, and federal laws, or recommended due to any other consideration such as the age of pipes and solder in existing improvements.
-For buildings constructed prior to 1980, a report on the quality of the local water supply does not satisfy this requirementall Rehabilitation Developments, the ESA provider must state whether the on-site plumbing is a potential source of lead in drinking water;

-(6) assess Assess the potential for the presence of Radon on the Property Development Site, and recommend specific testing if necessary;

-(7) identifyIdentify and assess the presence of oil, gas or chemical pipelines, processing facilities, storage facilities or other potentially hazardous explosive activities on-site or in the general area of the site that could potentially adversely impact the Development.
+- (b) In addition to ASTM requirements, the report must: - (1) State if a noise study is recommended for a property in accordance with current HUD guidelines and identify its proximity to industrial zones, major highways, active rail lines, civil and military airfields, or other potential sources of excessive noise; - (2) Provide a copy of a current survey, if available, or other drawing of the site reflecting the boundaries and adjacent streets, all improvements on the site, and any items of concern described in the body of the ESA or identified during the physical inspection; - (3) Provide a copy of the current FEMA Flood Insurance Rate Map showing the panel number and encompassing the site with the site boundaries precisely identified and superimposed on the map; - (4) If the subject Development Site includes any improvements or debris from pre-existing improvements, state if testing for Lead Based Paint and/or asbestos containing materials would be required pursuant to local, state, and federal laws, or recommended due to any other consideration; - (5) State if testing for lead in the drinking water would be required pursuant to local, state, and federal laws, or recommended due to any other consideration such as the age of pipes and solder in existing improvements.
+For all Rehabilitation Developments, the ESA provider must state whether the on-site plumbing is a potential source of lead in drinking water; - (6) Assess the potential for the presence of Radon on the Development Site, and recommend specific testing if necessary; - (7) Identify and assess the presence of oil, gas or chemical pipelines, processing facilities, storage facilities or other potentially hazardous explosive activities on-site or in the general area of the site that could potentially adversely impact the Development.
 Location of these items must be shown on a drawing or map in relation to the Development Site and all existing or future improvements.
-The drawing must depict any blast zones (in accordance with HUD guidelines) and include HUD blast zone calculations; and

-(8) include Include a vapor encroachment screening in accordance with the ASTM "Standard Guide for Vapor Intrusion Encroachment Screening on Property Involved in Real Estate Transactions" (E2600-10-).

-(c) If the report recommends further studies or establishes that environmental hazards currently exist on the Property, or are originating off-site, but would nonetheless affect the Property, the Development Owner must act on such a recommendation, or provide a plan for either the abatement or elimination of the hazard.
-Evidence of action or a plan for the abatement or elimination of the presented upon Application submittal.

-(d) For Developments in programs that allow a waiver of the Phase I ESA such as an existing USDA funded Development, the Development Owners are hereby notified that it is their responsibility to ensure that the Development is maintained in compliance with all state and federal environmental hazard requirements.
+The drawing must depict any blast zones (in accordance with HUD guidelines) and include HUD blast zone calculations; and - (8) Include a vapor encroachment screening in accordance with the ASTM "Standard Guide for Vapor Encroachment Screening on Property Involved in Real Estate Transactions" (E2600-10). - (c) If the report recommends further studies or establishes that environmental hazards currently exist on the Property, or are originating off-site, but would nonetheless affect the Property, the Development Owner must act on such a recommendation, or provide a plan for either the abatement or elimination of the hazard.
+Evidence of action or a plan for the abatement or elimination of the hazard must be presented upon Application submittal. - (d) For Developments in programs that allow a waiver of the Phase I ESA such as an existing USDA funded Development, the Development Owners are hereby notified that it is their responsibility to ensure that the Development is maintained in compliance with all state and federal environmental hazard requirements.